Srijana-Shetty/Srijana-Shetty/README.md

 ### Hi there 👋

+I’m currently working on something exciting 💻😜
+- 📫 How to reach me: srujanashetty434@gmail.com

 <!--
 **Srijana-Shetty/Srijana-Shetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.